kvalle/schmansible/bloggpost/choosing-a-framework.md

 A disadvantage of the pull model is that you lose some control over when the changes are applied to your servers.
 If this is a major problem for you, move to a push based model.
 Keep the master node, and let it push changes to all nodes.
 This way we get changes out to all servers immediately, and can control the order of things if we wish.

-In general, push based models doesn't scale as well as pull based ones.

 Both *Salt* and *Chef* supports push via master.